Crisis in Venezuela: Food and water

 During the 2019 Venezuelan blackouts which started on 7 March, the water distribution system also had shortages.
-José de Viana, an engineer and former president of Hidrocapital, the municipal water company in Caracas, said that 90% of the thermoelectric plants that work as a backup if power fails are not operational because of lack of maintenance, or they have been simply disconnected, and that "the most important population centers in the country [had] zero water supply for more than four days".
-According to The Washington Post, analysts said that two-thirds of Venezuela's population (20 million people) were without water, partially or completely, in the weeks after the blackouts.
-People swarmed the polluted Guaire River in the center of Caracas to fill plastic containers with contaminated water, or collected water from streams at El Ávila National Park.
-Others tried to catch water from the city's sewer drains.
-In the state of Lara people bathed in the sewers.
+Analysts said that two-thirds of Venezuela's population (20 million people) were without water, partially or completely, in the weeks after the blackouts.
 The head of the infectious disease department at the University Hospital of Caracas, María Eugenia Landaeta said that, without access to clean water, the chance of people contracting bacterial infections increased, and that doctors had seen during the blackouts "surges in diarrhea, typhoid fever and hepatitis A", while non-sterile water and lack of hygiene was contributing to postpartum infections.
-The University Hospital goes months without dependable water or power supply, and depends on water tanks and power generators.

-The crisis has affected the life of the average Venezuelan on all levels.
 By 2017, hunger had escalated to the point where almost seventy-five percent of the population had lost an average of over 8 kg (over 19 lbs) in weight and more than half did not have enough income to meet their basic food needs.
 An UN report estimated in March 2019 that 94% of Venezuelans lived in poverty, and by 2021 almost twenty percent of Venezuelans (5.4 million) had left their country.
 The UN analysis estimates in 2019 that 25% of Venezuelans need some form of humanitarian assistance.
 Venezuela led the world in murder rates, with 81.4 per 100,000 people killed in 2018, making it the third most violent country in the world.
 Following increased international sanctions throughout 2019, the Maduro government abandoned policies established by Chávez such as price and currency controls, which resulted in the country seeing a temporary rebound from economic decline before COVID-19 entered Venezuela the following year.
 As a response to the devaluation of the official bolívar currency, by 2019 the population increasingly started relying on US dollars for transactions.
 Maduro described dollarization as an "escape valve" that helps the recovery of the country, the spread of productive forces in the country and the economy.
 However, Maduro said that the Venezuelan bolívar remained as the national currency.